can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ### Special variables

-Special variables is yet another super powerful concept. @TODO: I need to check their proper name.
+Special variables is yet another super powerful concept.
 What's special about them is that they use dynamic binding instead of a lexical one and that means the changing the value of such not only for the current scope but for all the code that is called from there.

 This gives a powerful weapon to penetrate through layers of abstractions without a cost of passing this variable through or making